gypsydave5/gypsydave5.github.io/posts/kotlin-a-case-against-syntactic-sugar.md

 object addTwo {
     invoke(number: Int) = number + 2
 }

+val listOfNumbers = listOf(1, 2, 3, 4)
+listOfNumbers.map(addTwo)
 ```

 ## So what, Dave?

 Am I against having different solutions to problems?
 Certainly not?
 Do I hate
 either implicit or explicit returns?
-No.

-What I hate here is the lack of opinion, the confusion of paradigms.
-Why
+No, nothing that specific.

+What's grinding my gears is the confusion between the 'Lambda' syntax and the
+'Anonymous Function' syntax.
+Here the language is letting you write the same
+concept - the anonymous function - in two different ways.
+And the only
+discernable advantage of one syntax over the other is the introduction of the
+keyword `return` - the behaviour of each is (or at least can be made) identical.

+The saddening part of this that the language has taken the core (arguably)
+functional language primitive and made it into two different things.
+Both
+syntaxes reference the same programming concept, but just by there being two of
+them the language is introducing an unnecessary confusion.

+And that confusion is important, because a (programming) language is a language
+we should be able to express ourselves in clearly, without ambiguity.

-[^1]: Execept in Groovy they got called closures because it's important to have
+[^1]: Except in Groovy they got called closures because it's very important to have
-  as many words for the same idea as possible.
+  as many words for the same concept as possible.

 [SO]: https://stackoverflow.com/questions/48112081/why-does-kotlin-have-two-syntaxes-for-lambdas-anonymous-functions